 The results panel takes up approximately the left half of the interface, and has several functions associated with it.
 First, it is used to display keyframes of individual shots returned after the user has queried the system; thus, allowing the user to visually browse the search results.
 The results panel can display up to 8 keyframes (results) at a time, with results being ranked from most relevant (upperleft corner) to least relevant (bottom-right).
-(The displayed keyframes were generated from the images issued by TRECVID and were reduced to approximately 1/4 their original size (i.e. thumbnails) for display purposes).
+(The displayed keyframes were generated from the images issued by TRECVID and were reduced to approximately 1⁄4 their original size (i.e. thumbnails) for display purposes).

-The results panel also offers the user several other features including the option to view further textual information regarding a specific keyframe (shot), and the option to expand upon the results of a previous search.
+The results panel also offers the user several other features including the option to view further textual information regarding a specific keyframe (shot), and the option to expand upon a previous search.
 These options are presented to the user in a series of drop down menus located directly below the 8 displayed keyframes (where each menu corresponds to the keyframe located directly above it).

 The options included within the menus are "Details" and "Promote".
-By selecting "Details" the system will be prompted to retrieve textual data such as video source, video date, video ID, shot ID, and a larger sized image of the keyframe (i.e. the video details) and display the information in a separate window.
+By selecting "Details" the system will be prompted to retrieve textual data such as video source, video date, video ID, shot ID, and a larger sized image of the keyframe (i.e. the shot details) and display the information in a separate window

-On the other hand, "Promote" will retrieve the keywords associated with that particular shot (which exceeds a certain tf-idf weighting threshold) and compare them to all the other shots in the database, then return shots which have matching keywords.
+On the other hand, "Promote" will retrieve the keywords associated with that particular shot (which exceeds a certain tf-idf weighting threshold), compare them to all the other shots in the database, and then return shots which have matching keywords.
 Moreover, the system will perform a Boolean 'OR' search therefore shots which contain any of the promoted keywords will be returned.
-In addition, shots which have 2 or more matching keywords have their tf-idf weights added together resulting in an overall weighting boost for that particular shot.
-All returned shots are then sorted and returned according to relevance (i.e. by higher shot weighting).
-Once a "Promote" search has been performed, the corresponding keyframe (which has been promoted) is transfered to the middle image position (within the results panel) for visual reference for the user.
+In addition, shots which have 2 or more matching keywords have the corresponding tf-idf values combined resulting in an overall boost in relevancy weighting.
+All returned shots are then sorted and returned according to relevance.
+Once a "Promote" search has been performed, the keyframe which has been promoted is transferred to the middle image position (within the results panel) for visual reference for the user.

-The searching/querying panel (appearing on the right-hand side of the ViewFinder interface) offers several ways in which users can formulate queries and search/browse the video data.
+The search panel (appearing on the right-hand side of the ViewFinder interface) offers several ways in which users can formulate queries and browse the video data.
 For searching, a text box where terms can be entered and compared with the keywords indexed (in the "Keyword Table") is available.
 Similar to the "Promote" search feature mentioned above, if there are 2 or more search terms in which to compare, the system will perform an 'OR' search; thus, returning all shots that contain any of the entered keywords.
 In addition, the same procedure applies when multiple keywords match for an individual shot (i.e. term weights are added together as mentioned above).
-Note that considering all ASR keywords contain only capital letters.
-As a result,, the keyword search feature is not case sensitive as all queried terms had to be transformed to all caps for comparison purposes.
+Note that considering all ASR keywords contain only capital letters, the keyword search feature is not case sensitive as all queried terms are modified for comparison purposes.